 The wider health benefits of smoking cessation are beyond dispute17 but its impact on clinical outcomes in UC is poorly understood.
 The few studies evaluating the impact of smoking cessation on disease outcomes in UC are inconsistent.3,5,11 One small study, following 32 patients who stopped smoking after being diagnosed with UC, reported that patients subsequently had more active disease, hospital admissions and use of corticosteroids and thiopurines compared with the period when they were actively smoking.
 Yet the same study found no difference in the rates of corticosteroid use, hospitalization or colectomy between persistent smokers and quitters.11 Data from the Sydney IBD Cohort found that long-term prescription of thiopurines and methotrexate was more frequent in patients with UC who were ex-smokers than those who were current or never-smokers.3

-Almost half of UC patients, responding to a questionnaire, reported being aware of the ‘protective’ effect of tobacco smoke in UC.18 A proportion of patients act on this belief by resuming smoking specifically to prevent flares of their UC.16 Clinicians may also sometimes recommend smoking as a therapeutic approach where conventional therapies have failed.19 The ongoing belief that tobacco smoke has beneficial effects on disease outcomes in UC may be perpetuating smoking behaviour and denying patients the undisputed wider health benefits of smoking cessation.
+Almost half of UC patients, responding to a questionnaire, reported being aware of the ‘protective’ effect of tobacco smoke in UC.18 One study found that 4 out of 19 ex-smokers with UC (21%) reported resuming smoking to prevent a flare of their disease.16 Clinicians may also sometimes recommend smoking as a therapeutic approach where conventional therapies have failed.19 The ongoing belief that tobacco smoke has beneficial effects on disease outcomes in UC may be perpetuating smoking behaviour and denying patients the undisputed wider health benefits of smoking cessation.
 It is therefore important to evaluate the impact of smoking cessation in UC.
 Most previous studies exploring the relationship between tobacco use and disease outcomes in UC have been small and carried out in hospital settings.
 Fifteen of the sixteen studies in a recent meta-analysis originated from specialist referral centres and such studies may be prone to bias.14 Population-based studies are well suited to avoid referral centre bias but are few in number.20,21

 We sought to confirm or refute the hypothesis that smoking at diagnosis amongst patients with UC is associated with a more benign disease course and that subsequent smoking cessation leads to a worse outcome.
 We designed a nationally representative population-based cohort study to investigate the impact of smoking status and cessation on subsequent corticosteroid use, thiopurine use, hospitalization and rates of colectomy amongst patients with UC.